Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

 Strong transmutation; CL 15th; Forge Ring, *feather fall, bestow curse;* Price 500 gp.

+### Scarab of Death
-**Scarab of Death:** This small pin appears to be any one of the various beneficial amulets, brooches, or scarabs.
+This small pin appears to be any one of the various beneficial amulets, brooches, or scarabs.
 However, if it is held for more than 1 round or carried by a living creature for 1 minute, it changes into a horrible burrowing beetlelike creature.
 The thing tears